Materials-Consortia/OPTIMADE/optimade.rst

 API Endpoints
 =============

-The URL component that follows the base URL MUST represent one of the following endpoints:
+The URL path segment that follows the versioned base URL MUST represent one of the following endpoints:

 - an "entry listing" endpoint
 - a "single entry" endpoint